Jonathan-Hansley/Azure-Sentinel-Lab/README.md

  ### [YouTube Demonstration](Insert Link Here)

 <h2>Description</h2>
 In this video, I set up a basic home SOC in Azure from scratch.
-Using a free Azure subscription, I create a virtual machine (VM), opening it to the internet as a honeypot, and forwarding logs to a central repository.Then integrate Microsoft Sentinel to analyze real-world attack data.
+Using a free Azure subscription, I create a virtual machine (VM), opening it to the internet as a honeypot, and forwarding logs to a central repository.
+Then integrate Microsoft Sentinel to analyze real-world attack data.

 - Setting up a VM
 - Configuring Log Analytics Workspace